cssninjaStudio/vuero/documentation/plugins/notyf/notyf-success-documentation.md

 const notyf = new Notyf()
 const successToast = () => {
-  notyf.success('Your changes have been successfully saved!')
+  notyf.primary('Your changes have been successfully saved!')
 }
 </script>